qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: **Changed behavior in QGIS 3.4.5**

-   In earlier QGIS 3 versions, right click on a feature would bring up a small popup menu that offers display of the vertex editor.
+   In earlier QGIS 3 versions, right click on a feature would bring up a small popup menu that offered display of the vertex editor.
 Now, right click on a feature will immediately show the vertex editor and lock this feature thus disabling the editing of any other features.
    While being locked a feature is exclusive for editing: Selecting and moving of vertices and segments by clicking or dragging is only possible for this feature.
 New vertices can only be